tock/libtock-c/examples/tests/exit/README.md

-Test `restart`
+Test `exit`
 ====================

-This tests whether a process can restart.
-It calls printf, waits, then restarts.
-If it runs correctly you should see the same text printed multiple times.
+This tests whether a process can exit.
+It calls printf, waits, then exits.
+If the test is successful you should see

+Testing exit.
+Exiting.

+If exit does not succeed (the call returns), you should see

+Testing exit.
+Exiting.
+SHOULD NOT BE PRINTED.